Check out our promotions! Read More

 • Air leaks in ducts, window frames, door jambs, and other problematic areas throughout the house could cause your home to take on excess cool air.
 This lowers the temperature in your home, forcing the heat pump to run longer periods to make up the warmth you need.
 Air sealing and duct sealing can eliminate this issue.

 This problem is more common in the winter when outdoor temperatures are chilly.
 The outdoor heat pump unit may show a layer of frost or ice on its exterior, which is normal and is periodically removed through the system’s defrost cycle.
 If the defrost cycle isn’t removing this frost or outside conditions prevent the heat pump from shedding ice, the system will not work correctly.
+In some cases, you may also need to explore how to choose a new furnace if your current heating system no longer meets your needs.

 If you find a heavy layer of ice atop your outdoor heat pump, notice the coils are completely encased in frost or ice, or the entire outdoor unit has a layer of ice around it, the system will not work correctly and could sustain damage if the ice is left for too long.